mtboren/PowerShellSkills/ReadMe.md

 - [Make Help for your functions/cmdlets/modules](docs/MakePowerShellHelp.md): Make help for the world!
 - [Maximize Reuse](docs/MaximizeReuse.ipynb): Info about maximizing the value of artifacts we create by maximizing ease of reuse
 - [Modules in PowerShell](docs/PowerShellModules.md): Where we get commands (and lots else) in PowerShell
+- [Parameter Validation for Functions](docs/FunctionParameterInputValidation.ipynb): Set us all up for success, and most easily, by using standard parameter validation for our functions, scripts, cmdlets, etc
 - [PowerShell File Types](docs/PowerShellFileTypes.md): Info about types of files used in PowerShell
 - [PowerShell Output Streams](docs/PowerShellOutputStreamsAndTranscription.ipynb): Return rich objects, and use other PowerShell output streams for the human-readable story (logging/transcription)
 - [Regular Expressions](docs/RegularExpressions.ipynb): If you absolutely must, delve into the whacky world of string beasts as truths, and using RegEx to try to tame the dragon 🐲